 Nobody wants to play the games of Richard Garfield more than Richard Garfield.

-“What often drives my game design for publication is games that I would like to play but can't find,” the legendary designer, best known for his creation of seminal trading card game Magic: The Gathering, says.
+“What often drives my game design for publication is games that I would like to play but can't find,” the legendary designer, best known for his creation of seminal TGC Magic: The Gathering, says.

 Magic: The Gathering was Garfield’s first published game, but it was far from his first innovative design for the tabletop.
 After creating his first game as a teenager, in his early twenties he created Robot Wars-a-like board game Robo Rally, in which players program fighting machines with lines of cards and watch the chaotic outcome unfold simultaneously.
 Completed in 1985, it wouldn’t be published until almost a decade later, following MTG’s groundbreaking debut in 1993.